gopheracademy/gopheracademy-web/content/advent-2017/tracking-the-stars.md

 The collection is done by a [Lambda function](/postimages/advent-2017/tracking-the-stars/lambda.py) on Amazon Web Services using a timer that triggers an execution every 15 minutes.
-The lambda function collects the stars count of the top 1000 Go repositories, which is the maximum the GitHub search API will return.
+The lambda function collects the star count of the top 1000 Go repositories, which is the maximum the GitHub search API will return.
 This is a post about Go, so the lambda function is written in...
 Python, of course!
 The total resource usage is well below the free tier limits, so running this function is free indefinitely.